Surplus University Property Policy

 Policy

-Property that is no longer needed in an office’s operations but is suitable for reuse should first be considered for the Reuse Program.
-Surplus property that cannot be reused should be sold, donated or otherwise properly disposed of.
+The Relocation Department should be contacted for property that is no longer needed in an office’s operations but is suitable for reuse.
+Surplus property that cannot be reused should be sold, donated, or otherwise properly disposed of.

 Method of disposing of surplus property with a “fair market value” greater than $500 shall be approved by a Vice President or Dean in advance of disposition.
-Individuals requiring assistance in determining the fair market value of surplus property should contact the Executive Director, Procurement for assistance.
+Individuals requiring assistance in determining the fair market value of surplus property contact Procure-to-Pay for assistance.

 Disposition of surplus property with a “fair market value” of less than $500 may be approved at the departmental level by director and department-chair level staff.